 #5.
 Your expectations and resources are not aligned.

 It’s not uncommon for us to do a marketing consultation with a person looking to start a business who wants to compete with Amazon, rank on page one of Google for all their search terms within three months, and has $700 a month to spend on marketing.

 Never.
 Gonna.
 Happen.

 You have to make sure your resources and expectations are aligned.
 You also have to create a budget that gives you a chance to compete and sustain yourself as your marketing gains momentum.

-- Do you have a marketing plan and budgetary resources that will allow you operate without a profit as you build your business?
+- Do you have a marketing plan and budgetary resources that will allow you to operate without a profit as you build your business?

-- Do you understand how online search works with a basic grasp of organic and paid search channels?
+- Do you understand how online search works, with a basic grasp of organic and paid search channels?

 - Have you analyzed your competition and developed a plan that makes you competitive?

 - Do you have a structured marketing plan with goals and benchmarks?